 What if I'm in a state Bidwell isn't licensed in?

-We can only prescribe to patients physically located in Florida, New York, Virginia, Washington, Arizona, Colorado, Connecticut, Iowa, Maryland, Montana, New Mexico, or Utah.
+We can only prescribe to patients physically located in Florida, Virginia, Washington, Arizona, Colorado, Connecticut, Iowa, Maryland, Montana, New Mexico, or Utah.
 If you're in another state, try your home pharmacy for a same-chain transfer, call your prescriber, or look for a telehealth service licensed in your current state.

 Centers for Disease Control and Prevention.
 "Emergency Preparedness for People with Chronic Conditions." cdc.gov